elysium-w/elysium-w/README.md

 🚀 I'm currently on a mission to build awesome software solutions that make a positive impact on people's lives.

-💻 I specialize in Back-end Development and interested in game development, and I love working with Java & Golang ,also ,I have great intresting in OpenSource.
+💻 I specialize in Back-end Development and interested in OpenSource, and I love working with Java & Golang.

 🌱 Right now, I'm learning Big Data , and I'm always eager to expand my skills and knowledge.